Packard Fellowships in Science and Engineering 2021

 |From:||Office of the Vice Chancellor for Research & Graduate Education|

-This announcement is based on last year’s Program Guidelines
+This announcement is based on last year’s Program Guidelines, sponsor deadlines are approximate

 The Packard Fellowships for Science and Engineering program invests in future leaders who have the freedom to take risks, explore new frontiers in their fields of study, and follow uncharted paths that may lead to groundbreaking discoveries.
 The program was established to allow the nation’s most promising early career professors to pursue their science and engineering research with few funding restrictions and limited paperwork requirements.